 I was recently introduced to a new cryptocurrency project called Pocketnet.
 The best way to describe the project in a few words is that it’s a content platform similar to Steemit, but more decentralized.
 While both Steemit and Pocketnet have decentralized servers, for Pocketnet there is no corporate entity associated with the project.

-Disclaimer: While this article will include my own opinions on Pocketnet, I would like to disclose that Pocketnet is running a paid ad campaign with us to help bring more awareness to the platform.
+Disclaimer: While this article will include my own opinions on Pocketnet, I would like to disclose that Pocketnet is our sponsor.

 Why I’m Excited